moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 Window
 ==============

 There are ways to interact with a window.
-Note in the reference that many of these functions take a first parameter "string window".
-This is misleading - when the parameter is called "string window" other types than a string are accepted.

-For example, let's say you just opened a Notepad window.
-Here are the possible ways to refer to a window:
+In the reference, many of these functions take a first parameter "string window".
+Here is what is meant by this.
+You just opened Calculator, maybe with Process.open('calc.exe').
+Here are the possible ways to refer to the window:

-- ``'Untitled'``			Match title starting with Untitled
-- ``''``				Empty string - currently active window
+- ``''``				Use the currently active window (when given empty string '')
-- ``'"Untitled - Notepad"'``		Match exact string
+- ``'Calc'``			Match a window whose title starts with "Calc"
+- ``'"Calculator"'``		Match a window whose title is exactly "Calculator"
-- ``'%Untitled%'``			Match windows with part of string
+- ``'%ulator%'``			Match any window with title containing "ulator"
-- ``{'title':'Untitled - Notepad', 'class':'Notepad', 'instance':1}`` 	Pass an object.
-Specifies more things.
+- ``{'title':'Calculator', 'class':'SciCalc', 'instance':2}`` 	Match the 2nd instance of an open Calculator with the title "Calculator"

-Note that in the last example an object (a bit like a Perl hash / Python dictionary) was passed.
+Note that in the last example an object (like a Perl hash or Python dictionary) was passed, not a string.

 Controls
 ================